David BaumgoldUNIVERSAL FUND MEMBER

 David's Story

 David joined Watsi on February 7th, 2017.
 Seven years ago, David joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-David's most recent donation supported Gifton, a fifteen-month-old boy from Kenya, to fund treatment to heal his clubfeet.
+David's most recent donation supported Noelanie, a four-year-old girl from Haiti, to fund life-altering heart surgery.

 Impact